Xetibo/ReSet-Doc/sections/implementation/ui_design.typ

 ReSet will use Cambalache to build the UI.
 The reason for this it provides a application in which the UI can be built with drag and drop.
 This makes it easy to instantly see how the UI looks.
-Glade does provide the same functionality, but it doesn't support GTK4 and is no longer maintained.
-While GTK is has impressive scoress in the Collaboration and Updates categories, it is harder to use because there is no UI builder.
+Glade does provide the "same" functionality because Cambalache is heavily inspired, but it doesn't support GTK4 and is no longer maintained.
+While GTK is has impressive scores in the Collaboration and Updates categories, it is harder to use because there is no UI builder.
 #align(center, [#figure(
     img("cambalache.png", width: 90%),
     caption: [Screenshot of cambalache],